-A. Yes it is no problem to run the drain line up several feet higher than the top of the neutralizer tank, because the neutralizer filter backwashes under line pressure from your pressure tank and well pump system.
+A. Yes, it is no problem to run the drain line up several feet higher than the top of the acid neutralizer tank because of the neutralizer filter backwashes under line pressure from your pressure tank and well pump system.

 Q. Do you ship to Canada, Alaska, Hawaii, or internationally?